Manufacturers Trust Company Building: Landmark designations

-As early as 1979, the LPC considered making 510 Fifth Avenue an official city landmark, but because the building was less than 30 years old, it was not yet eligible for such a designation.
+As early as 1979, the LPC considered making the Manufacturers Trust Company Building an official city landmark, but because the building was less than 30 years old, it was not yet eligible for such a designation.
 The LPC first held hearings to grant landmark status to the building's exterior in 1985 and 1986, but the property was not designated because of opposition at the time from Manufacturers Hanover and Mutual Life.
 A subsequent set of three hearings were held in 1989 and 1990.

 The LPC designated the Manufacturers Trust Company Building's exterior, along with the Ford Foundation Building and the CBS Building, as city landmarks on October 21, 1997.
 A separate landmark designation was granted to a portion of the Manufacturers Trust Company Building's interior on February 15, 2011.
 The interior landmark designation only covered the banking spaces on the first and second floors, and excluded the offices on the third through fifth floors as well as the basement.
-In designating the interior as a landmark, Commission chairman Robert B. Tierney said that the building's "luminous ceilings, spacious floor plans, white marble piers and other minimalist features blur the distinction between inside and out."
+In designating the interior as a landmark, Commission chairman Robert B. Tierney said that the building's "luminous ceilings, spacious floor plans, white marble piers and other minimalist features blur the distinction between inside and out".